princepoirier/capstone-weather/module-c.md

       min-height: 100%;
    }
    ```
+**Step 26: Write a flex rule for weather element**<br />

-1. Write a rule for the `.weather` element to have it grow if there is available space at the end of the container:
+Write a rule for the `.weather` element to have it grow if there is available space at the end of the container:
    ```css
    .weather {
       flex-grow: 1;